-These changes are to ensure that buildings are safe and secure, that the industry is more customer-focused, and that better data is captured throughout the building life cycle.
+These changes are to ensure that buildings are built to industry best practice, that the industry is more customer-focused, and that better data is captured throughout the building life cycle.

 Practitioners are required to resolve design issues before construction begins - saving everyone involved time and money, and avoiding disappointment and stress for customers.